Сytokine profile of blood plasma in acute pyelonephritis at different trimesters of gestation

 Russian Federation, 125993, Moscow, Russian Federation;Alexey Alexandrovich Konoplya

-Limited Liability Company "STOMED" Medical center, Moscow, Russian Federation
+Limited Liability Company "STOMED" Medical Center, Moscow, Russian Federation

 Email: kanabis03101980@yandex.ru